 Likewise, if you recently purchased a new boat, it would be a good idea to get a coat of wax put on as new boats aren't always waxed by the dealer and that nice "new boat" shine is typically just the mold release agents applied while manufacturing and does nothing to protect.

 Another recommendation is to try to schedule early for any big jobs over the winter such as compounding/polishing/wax, wet sanding, complete bottom jobs, varnish etc. as we have enough days in Jan/Feb where the temperature is right for those kinds of projects.
-Many wait until the weather starts warming in Apr to schedule and sometimes the weather can be too damp or rainy.
+Many wait until the weather starts warming in Apr to schedule but that is one of our busiest months.

 Please reach us at baysidemarinedetailing@yahoo.com if you cannot find an answer to your question.